BIG NEWS: Scrapingdog is collaborating with Serpdog.

 Combination of requests and Scrapingdog can help you scale your scraper.
 You will get more than a 99% success rate while scraping Amazon with Scrapingdog.

-If you want to track the price of a product on Amazon, we have a comprehensive tutorial on tracking amazon product prices using Python.
+If you want to track the price of a product on Amazon, we have a comprehensive tutorial on tracking Amazon product prices using Python.

 I hope you like this little tutorial and if you do then please do not forget to share it with your friends and on your social media.